 The latter, however, may not be appropriate for new arrivals who do not have a place of residence.

-In practice, in the overwhelming majority of cases, alternatives to detention are not considered prior to imposing detention.
-The situation has not changed in 2019.
+In practice, in the overwhelming majority of cases, alternatives to detention are not considered by the Migration Directorate (MOI) prior to imposing detention.
+The situation did not change in 2022.

 Article 44(5)(3) LARB.